Have you left a toxic relationship, only to continue researching narcissism like a journalist working for CNN?

 When it comes to obsessively researching narcissism, we sometimes believe that if we can figure out why a partner is being cruel and abusive, we can help ‘rehabilitate’ them and fix the relationship (which you’ve probably learned is impossible to do).
 Other times, we do it because we want to know as much as possible about the disorder to avoid attracting another narcissist into our lives.
 Still yet, we may do it as a subconscious means of keeping a toxic Ex’s presence in our lives to fill the void that’s left when they (or we) leave.

 Having gone through these experiences myself, I do not come from a place of judgment, but rather, I hope to save you time (and more heartbreak).
-In this article I discuss one of the top behaviors that hinders recovery and often keeps survivors from ultimately making it over the threshold to the better life, and that is…
+In this article I discuss one of the top behaviors that hinders recovery and often keeps survivors from ultimately making it over the threshold to a better life, and that is…

 Continuing to read an inordinate amount of material relating to narcissism.